-Laura Winburn, Church Accountant, has worked for FUPC since 1999.
+Laura Winburn, Financial Administrator, has worked for FUPC since 1999.
 She received a Bachelor’s Degree in Accounting from the University of Arkansas and is also a C.P.A.
 Laura enjoys working with and for the staff and members of FUPC.
 She is married and has two children.

 Jeannie Lee, Church Organist, has served as FUPC organist/pianist since May, 2006 and continues to find joy in the worship and fellowship experiences at the church.
 In addition to her service at the church, Jeannie works in the University of Arkansas Drama Department assisting with musical theatre classes and music-directing the mainstage musicals.